What are your college deal breakers?

 • Proximity to Home?
 If you want to come home on long weekends, attending a school that requires a 1-stop flight or a 2 hour train to the nearest airport, might not be practical.
 Besides the time required for travel, also consider the cost, which can add up quickly.

 • Internship and Job Placement Opportunities!
 Investigate the school's connections with industries, career services, internship programs, and job placement rates after graduation.
 Are there any existing relationships with companies that you want to work with?
 A number of schools have Co-Op programs where short work opportunities are built into the curriculum plan, read our blog on Co-Op programs for some ideas.
 Fostering connections is a critical part of finding your future work!
+You can usually find this information on their websites, for example, here is RISD's.

 • Quarters or Semesters?
 This is a consideration that many students overlook but can have an impact on many aspects of your academic and college experience from classes you can take, to internships and study abroad programs.
 It’s important to know what options are available to you, and it could be impacted by your school's schedule.
 It’s worth knowing the difference between how the quarter and semester systems work at colleges, here are some key differences.